-- (1) Obtain a 200 lbs. sample of plant mix from a truck in accordance with Section 7.5. - (2) Prepare at least eight (8) gyratory test specimen using plant-produced mix meeting the individual control limits of the applicable Job Mix Formula.
+- (1) Obtain a 200 lbs. sample of plant mix from a truck in accordance with Section 7.5. - (2) Prepare at least eight (8) gyratory test specimens using plant-produced mix meeting the individual control limits of the applicable Job Mix Formula.
 Compaction of the test specimens shall be completed using a Gyratory Compactor. - (3) No loose-mix curing as described in Section (A) above shall be performed on plant-produced samples.
 After sampling, place the mixture in an oven until it reaches the compaction temperature ±5°F (3°C).

-Note: The compaction temperature for the specimen should be that recommended for the type binder being used (See Section 7.11.3 for temperatures).
+Note: The compaction temperature for the specimen should be recommended for the type of binder being used (See Section 7.11.3 for temperatures).

-- (4) The mixture shall be compacted to a height of $95 \pm 5$ mm with $7.0 \pm 0.5$ % air voids (ALL mix types). - (5) All other factors should remain constant during the compaction process.
+- (4) The mixture shall be compacted to a height of 95 ± 5 mm with 7.0 ± 0.5 % air voids (ALL mix types). - (5) All other factors should remain constant during the compaction process.